April Family-Friendly Events Guide

 Washington, DC

-Enjoy live performances that celebrate the positive relationship and fruitful partnership between the U.S. and Japan.
+Head to the Tidal Basin to enjoy the cherry blooms and to enjoy live performances that celebrate the positive relationship and fruitful partnership between the U.S. and Japan.
 Over 100 performances of a wide variety of genres will be held throughout the festival.
-The Welcome Area will be open from 10am – 6pm and performances can be seen from 12pm – 6pm.
+BloomFest runs from 10am until 6pm every day.
+Performances will begin at noon everyday.
 Take the kids by to earn a Bloomin’ Junior Ranger badge and to enjoy other family-friendly activities.

 Eye Spy Trains